NBISweden/datasets.bp.nbis.se/search/index.md

 title: "Search"
 description: "Find datasets of interest on the Bigpicture.
 ---
+<h1>Note</h1>
+This is a demo of a very simple and coarse grained search function, that lets you find datasets based only on the information that the contributor has decided to put on their dataset description page.

+CSC is developing a much better search function based on Beacon, which will enable federated search into potential confidential data, without disclosing any confidential details.
+This is not that service, but it is what we have in the meantime.
+When ready, the CSC service will (most likely) replace this search function.

 <div style="display:table; width:100%;">
     <label for="search" style="display:table-cell; width:1px">Search:&nbsp;</label>
     <input type="text" id="search" style="display:table-cell; width: 100%;" placeholder="Search for example modality:ct lymph node..."/>